NY + NYC Affordable Housing Availabilities

 In music and poetry, caesura means a pause in the middle of a line.
 In the middle of the Brooklyn Cultural District, Caesura means a carefully composed residence that’s a refuge from the city—as well as a place that provides effortless connection to nature, culture, community, and conscientious living.

 *Actual rent varies based on lease terms.
-A 2.75% for one-year leases commencing on or after October 1, 2024, and on or before September 30, 2025, for two-year leases commencing on or after October 1, 2024, and on or before September 30, 2025,a 5.25% increase applies to the base rent.
+The NYC Rent Guidelines Board approved rent increases for rent-stabilized apartments of 3% for one-year leases commencing on or after October 1, 2025, and on or before September 30, 2026, and 4.5% for two-year leases commencing on or after October 1, 2025, and on or before September 30, 2026.
 If approved, you will be offered both rent amounts and lease options to choose from.
 Tenant is responsible for electricity.

 Units available: